 - Abstract of a term paper (in the class that was closest to what you plan to study in Japan)

 Proof of Linguistic Ability

 You only need to submit proof of your ability in the language of instruction for your degree in Japan.
-That proof should meet the requirements I listed in the eligibility section, above.
+That proof should meet the requirements I listed in the eligibility section above.

-There will probably be some form of certificate of health required.
+There will probably be a certificate of health required.
 As I mentioned above, many universities use the Certificate of Health format from the Embassy Recommended MEXT Scholarship, but not all do.
 I recommend that you wait until the official application guidelines are available from your university before getting this documentation, since it can be costly in some countries.
 However, be prepared to make a doctor’s appointment and get the certificate in time to submit it by the university’s deadline!

-Universities may also have additional requirements, such as their own forms for you to complete or additional tests and certifications, like GRE, GMAT, etc. The only way to find out for sure is to check that university’s website, so make sure that you are doing your research in advance.
+Universities may also have additional requirements, such as their own forms for you to complete, or additional tests and certifications, like GRE, GMAT, etc. The only way to find out for sure is to check that university’s website, so make sure that you are doing your research in advance.